 CEO SUMMARY: One big development affecting the health insurance business is how four of the nation’s largest health insurers are diversifying in significant ways.
 Last spring, a healthcare strategist explained how each of these companies has spent billions of dollars in recent years to acquire other healthcare companies that are not part of the traditional

 Tag: executive war college

-This is an excerpt from an 850-word article in the May 15, 2017, issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt from a 2,900-word article in the March 18, 2019 issue of THE DARK REPORT.
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: This is the first lab industry intelligence briefing which presents the lessons learned by a hospital system lab when it gathered, analyzed, and reported